Vedant-Mhatre/AWS-notes/databases.md

 Read replicas acn be promoted to be their own databases.
 This breaks the replication

 You can have read replica in second region

+DynamoDB:
+fully managed NoSQL db
+supports both document and key value data models stored on SSD spread across 3 geographically separate data centres Eventual consistent reads (default) alternate option: strongly consistent reads

+eventual consistent read:
+consistency across all copies of data is usually reached within 1 second.
+Repeating read after short time should return uploaded data(best read performance)

+strongly consistent read:
+returns result that reflects all writes that received a successful response prior to read

+application needs to read that update within 1 second or less then use strongly consistent read

+Redshift:
+fully managed petabyte scale data warehouse service can be configured as follows:
+Single node(160 GB)
+OR
+Multi-node
+  Leader node (manages client connections and receives queries) Compute nodes(store data and perform queries and computations).upto 128 nodes possible

+Advanced compression:
+Compresses columns instead of rows
+Automatically samples data and selects best compression scheme

+MAssive parallel processing:
+automatically distribute data and query across all nodes

+Backups: enabled by default
+max retention 35 days
+Redshift Always attempts to maintain atleast 3 copies of your data(original and replica on compute nodes and a backup on S3)

+Can also asynchornously replicate your snapshots to S3 in another region for disaster recovery

+PRiced acrossed compute node hours.
+Not charged on leader node hours, only compute node hours will incur charges